illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 Answering these questions:

-1) Did the team make a clear introduction of the material that would be presented, why or why not?
+1) Did the team make a clear introduction of the material that would be presented?
+If not, briefly explain what was missing or deficient?
-1) Did the team provide three review questions at the end of the presentation?
+1) Briefly explain the main theme of the chapter.
-1) Briefly explain what was the main theme of the chapter.
+1) Did the team provide three review questions and three additional resources at the end of the presentation?
+If not, briefly explain what was missing or deficient?
 1) Did the team give a summary and a clear conclusion at the end of the presentation?
+If not, briefly explain what was missing or deficient?
 1) Briefly explain one thing you learned in this presentation.

 ### Submitted Questions